Rostlab/nalaf/README.md

     python3 setup.py install
     python3 -m nala.download_corpora

- If you want to run the unit tests do (excluing the slow ones):
+ If you want to run the unit tests (excluing the slow ones) do:

     python setup.py nosetests -a "!slow"